mrbid/USTOR-160/README.md

 as can be seen in the php code below, which allow adding an IDFA and checking to see if an IDFA has been added.

-The SITES / IDFA bucketing keeps array iterations low, and the ring buffer write head with all the memory pre-allocated keeps writes O(1) while still being advantageous to culling oldest IDFA's first.
+The SITES / IDFA bucketing keeps array iterations low(er), and the ring buffer write head with all the memory pre-allocated keeps writes O(1) while still being advantageous to culling oldest IDFA's first.